malmarz/website/content/en/slides/aipub/index.md

 ---

 ## ChatGPT
-- Latest too to have a significant impact
+- Latest tool to have a significant impact

 ---